Max-7777/PFJ-image-editor/readme.txt

 This program is an image editor used to apply a number of different effects to images!

+(Be sure to open the ImageEdit_2 file first, so Processing knows it's the main file, if not edit the file called sketch to be 'main=ImageEdit_2.pde')

 Controls:
 ‣ left & right arrow keys: next/previous image
 ‣ r: reset effects